We are excited to report that all three research projects supported by...

 Non-invasive strategies are increasingly promoted for disease management and functional outcomes.
 Physical activity and strength training are now well recognized as critical components of disease management.
 However, despite the strong evidence supporting beneficial effects at decreasing pain and improving function, the vast majority of persons with arthritis are not meeting recommended levels of activity and exercise and adherence to programs is poor.

-Recent research has drawn increased attention to the role factors outside of the biomedical model—e.g., the environment, social support, and empowerment—have on disability.
-Factors outside the biomedical model are clear targets of interventions aimed at work disability.
+Research has drawn increased attention to the role factors outside of the biomedical model—e.g., the environment, social support, and empowerment—have on disability.
+These factors are clear targets for interventions aimed at work disability.
 Studies of the effectiveness of vocational rehabilitation work retention programs show that programs aimed at changing the work environment are more effective than those with a primarily medical approach.

 Most of today’s intervention approaches treat disease processes or disease impairments (e.g., pain, strength).
 While critical, these interventions may not fully address the challenges people with arthritis face in the context of engaging in broader life roles such as work, volunteering, and engaging in social and community activities.
 Interventions aimed at these outcomes most likely need to incorporate elements beyond biomedical disease processes such as environmental and behavioral factors.
 These interventions, however, are sparse.
 ENACT was established to identify effective interventions aimed at optimizing activity and participation outcomes, foster exercise adherence, measure functional outcomes , and develop rheumatological rehabilitation scholars; in order to improve the lives of persons with arthritis.